As a 20-year-old rookie, Matt Cain was put in the care of a 35-year-old veteran catcher, Mike Matheny.

 Promoted to the Giants after posting a 10-5 record for Class AAA Fresno, Cain made his big-league debut on Aug.
 29, 2005, against the Rockies at San Francisco.

 With Matheny behind the plate, Cain, the youngest pitcher to start a game for the Giants since 20-year-old Mark Grant in 1984, limited the Rockies to two runs in five innings, but took the loss in a 2-1 Colorado victory.
-Holliday, the Rockies’ cleanup batter, got two of the three Colorado hits against Cain _ a solo home run and a single.
+Matt Holliday, the Rockies’ cleanup batter, got two of the three Colorado hits against Cain _ a solo home run and a single.
 Boxscore

 After the game, reporters approached Matheny for his assessment of the rookie.